 So you only need three everyday ingredients to make this juice cabbage recipe.

-- Purple / Red cabbage
+- Purple / Red cabbage is even better when they are in season.

 See the recipe card for quantities.